ashniv07/ashniv07/README.md

 ![Banner](./ANJ.png)

-I'm a developer who loves blending code and **design** to create things that are both functional and engaging.
+I'm a **full-stack developer** who loves blending code and **design** to create things that are both functional and engaging.
-Currently exploring **AI** and **new tech**, always curious and passionate about learning along the way.
+Currently exploring **AI** and building **agents**, integrating it into applications, and experimenting with ways to make technology smarter and more impactful.

 ---